 Nebraska Financial Assistance Programs.

-Get information on how to find grants and assistance in all areas, cities, and counties of Nebraska, including Lincoln and Omaha.
-Non-profits and government agencies offer funds to help with rent or housing costs, provide free food and medical care, and offer financial aid to pay other bills of struggling Nebraska families.
+Get information on how to find grants, charitable and government assistance in all areas, cities, and counties of Nebraska listed below, including Lincoln and Omaha.
+Get assistance in applying for financial help for paying rent, mortgages or housing costs.
+Locate free food and medical care, resources for farmers or rural communities, and get financial aid to pay other bills in Nebraska.

-A health insurance program that can help with medical bills.
+A government funded health insurance program that can help with medical bills.
 It is available for children 19 and younger who are residents of Nebraska.
 1-877-632-5437

 Rental Assistance Program (RAP)